-The center, since they are in the center, will also need to do a good job at ensuring that the players on the opposing team are not able to move into any spare space to get their offensive shots off.
-Basically, the center player will try to cover any other areas that the other four players (i.e., not the goalie) are not able to cover.
+Since they are in the center, the center will also need to do a good job of ensuring that the players on the opposing team cannot move into any spare space to get their offensive shots off.
+The center player will try to cover any other areas that the other four players (i.e., not the goalie) cannot cover.

 What Is The Role of The Left And The Right Wingers In Ice Hockey?

 Unlike the defensemen, these are classed as two separate positions.
 However, for the most part, they are going to fill exactly the same role.

 In any hockey game, it will be these two players that will be scoring the majority of the goals.
 The puck will likely be handed to them by the center player.

 The left and right wingers play on the respective side of the ice.
 Most of the time, they are going to be staying in the offensive zone.
 The other players will pass the puck to the center, and it will be the center’s job to pass the puck onto one of the wings.
 This will all be down to the center’s situational awareness.

 Once the wingers have received the puck, they will be able to take a shot from an angle.
 Their positioning will ensure that they have the best possible chance of being able to score a goal.

 Of course, shooting is not going to be their main responsibility.
 The best wingers will be marking the defensemen on the opposing team at all times.
 Their job is to ensure that nobody can pass a puck to the defensemen.
 If the defensemen intercept the puck, then the wingers will need to try to get it back as soon as they possibly can.